daanishgoyal/daanishgoyal/README.md

 ### Glad to see you here!

-I'm a graduate student majoring in Computer Science 🎓 from University Of Florida 🏛.
-I'm a passionate learner who's always willing to learn and work across technologies and domains 💡.
-I love to explore new technologies and leverage them to solve real-life problems ✨.
-I'm currently into Software and Web Development 🕸️ and working on my Data Structures and Algorithms 🤓.
+I'm a graduate student majoring in Computer Science from University Of Florida.
+I'm a passionate learner who's always willing to learn and work across technologies and domains.
+I love to explore new technologies and leverage them to solve real-life problems.
+I'm currently into Software and Web Development and working on my Data Structures and Algorithms .

 #### I am looking for Entry-level Software Development Engineer roles.
 I am open to both relocating and remote work.